40+ Important Healthcare Industry Statistics & Facts

 The top 5 healthiest countries in the world are Italy, Iceland, Japan, and Switzerland.
 The US ranks 35th.

-US Healthcare Industry Analysis for 2021
+US Healthcare Industry Analysis

-What can we learn from the US statistics?
+What can we learn from US statistics?
 What’s the state of healthcare, and how much money do Americans spend on health-related issues?

 15. There were 599 data breaches in the US healthcare industry in 2020.